Skip to main content

 Declining demand.
 Customer demand declined below historical trendlines beginning in 2023, attributed to shifting consumer preferences.
 Neil Saunders, managing director at GlobalData Retail, characterized the brand as "somewhat old-fashioned and a bit irrelevant" among younger consumers, citing competition from brands like Fjallraven and Arc'teryx.
 Saunders also stated that quality deterioration is particularly problematic for a brand that positions itself as an outdoor performance brand.

 Rising costs and tariffs.
-Catalyst Brands CEO Marc Rosen cited "increased costs of doing business due to inflation, ongoing tariff uncertainty, and other factors" as contributing to the company's decline.
+Catalyst Brands CEO Marc Rosen cited increased costs tied to inflation and tariff uncertainty as contributing to the company's decline.
 The First Day Declaration specifically references the suspension of the "de minimis" tariff exemption as eroding margins.

 Unsustainable licensing obligations.
 The First Day Declaration states the debtors determined in Q4 2025 that they could no longer support approximately $220 million in future licensing fees payable to Authentic Brands Group over six years.